-Betsy Shirley is managing editor, sojo.net.
+Betsy Shirley is the editor of sojo.net.
 She rejoined the editorial staff of Sojourners in 2015 after previously serving as an editorial assistant from 2010-2011.
 She holds an M.Div. from Yale Divinity School and a B.A. in English from Butler University.

 Betsy’s articles and essays have appeared in America magazine, Religion Dispatches, Religion & Politics, OnFaith, Reflections, UTNE Reader, and of course, Sojourners.
 She is president of the Religion News Association and also serves as a board member of the Religion News Foundation.
 She is a 2015-2016 recipient of the Handa Fellowship in Interreligious Communication.
 She can be found on Twitter @betsyshirley.